Kong/docs.konghq.com/app/gateway/2.6.x/install-and-run/upgrade.md

 For more information, see [Developing Go plugins](https://docs.konghq.com/gateway-oss/2.6.x/external-plugins/#developing-go-plugins).

-There are **Changes in the Nginx configuration file**, between kong 2.0.x, 2.1.x, 2.2.x, 2.3.x, 2.4.x and 2.5.x.
+There are **Changes in the Nginx configuration file**, between Kong 2.0.x, 2.1.x, 2.2.x, 2.3.x, 2.4.x and 2.5.x.

 To view the configuration changes between versions, clone the